opattison/olivermakes/_posts/2017-01-30-fluid-grid.md

     alt: 'Multiple rows of photos aligned in a grid.'
 ---

-Working on a [photo storytelling website](https://jeanandoliver.space), each page of the site required a large number of photos to be juxtaposed, ideally in a grid.
-I decided to experiment with an asymmetric, responsive grid system that maintains its form at any width.
-I had seen implementations of this on a variety of websites (Flickr photosets are a notable implementation), but they are often quite heavy solutions, requiring JavaScript and having issues on load and when reflowing.
+I designed a custom, asymmetric, responsive grid system for displaying for a [photo storytelling website](https://jeanandoliver.space).
+I had seen implementations of this sort of grid on a variety of websites (Flickr photosets are a notable implementation), but they are often quite heavy solutions, requiring JavaScript and having issues on load and when reflowing.
 The challenge in this case is creating a responsive grid system that respects the aspect ratio of images, since dealing with fixed ratios in a variable width context is a difficult issue in CSS.

 ## The goal

-{% assign image = page.image[1] %}
-{% include block/image.html class="image--wide" %}

-### An outline of the implementation

 - Images fit together precisely with thin gutters.
+- The layout is implemented using CSS alone, not relying on JavaScript.
 - The size of images is based on each image’s aspect ratio, with height constrained to a maximum and width dependent on height.
 - Markup is relatively straightforward to write, with grids generated automatically from image metadata.
-- The layout is implemented using CSS alone, not relying on JavaScript.
 - On the smallest screen sizes, the layout is a single column instead of a grid.

+{% assign image = page.image[1] %}
+{% include block/image.html class="image--wide" %}

+## The Implementation

-## Each row is a grid
+### Each row is a grid

 {% assign image = page.image[2] %}
 {% include block/image.html class="image" %}

-## Grids are stacked
+### Grids are stacked

 {% assign image = page.image[3] %}
 {% include block/image.html class="image" %}

-## Aspect-dependent heights
+### Aspect-dependent heights

 Making a fluid grid like this requires CSS [flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/).
 Flexbox specifies a container-based layout system which causes elements inside the container to resize flexibly, either filling available space or shrinking to fit the box.
 Elements inside a flexbox container can be proportionally resized based on the container’s size and also based on the size of the elements inside the container.

 {% capture ancillary %}
-## Aspect ratios?
-Doesn’t flexbox reflow and resize images?
+## Why aspect ratios?
+Doesn’t flexbox already reflow and resize images?

 Reflowing while maintaining a set aspect ratio is something that one might expect flexbox would do automatically, but that’s not how flexbox works.
 In a flexbox layout, an image element’s height scales up or down dependent on the element’s width.
 This causes a problem for the desired grid, unless we can design a system of constraints to account for the ratio of an image’s width and height (its aspect ratio).
 {% endcapture %}